hummingbot/hummingbot/documentation/docs/strategies/arbitrage.md

   response=">>>"
 />

-<Callout
-  type="tip"
+!!! tip
-  body="For autocomplete inputs during configuration, when going through the command line config process, pressing `<TAB>` at a prompt will display valid available inputs."
+    For autocomplete inputs during configuration, when going through the command line config process, pressing `<TAB>` at a prompt will display valid available inputs.
-/>

 ## Advanced Parameters